Music in Me

 The Holy Family were very communal.
 They trusted their kinfolk enough to leave Jesus in their company for a day without worrying about Him.
 “It takes a village”, comes to mind.
 I imagine it was a loving extended family and burden was shared between one another.

-Mary and Joseph must have felt disbelief at first that he was missing before disbelief gave way to tremendous worry.
+Mary and Joseph must have felt disbelief at first that He was missing before disbelief gave way to tremendous worry.
 They must have been unable to sleep when they thought Jesus had been missing for a day and they were only just finding out after 1 day.
 Maybe Mary cried too.
 I only say this because I cry when I am distraught but maybe she is different.
 Joseph must have tried to be strong for his family.
 Their worry must have mingled with their sorrow at the thought that something terrible had happened to their son, a son they had protected at the time of His infancy by taking a hard journey into Egypt, only to have lost Him now that He was 12 years old.
 Also, considering that His life had once been in danger from Herod, they may have supposed the worst had happened.
 One feels doubly sorrowful when a negative human experience which brings about fear and grief repeats itself.
 I believe this was the case for them and their grief must have been one of a compounded nature when they considered Him missing or hurt somewhere or worse.
-They must have felt they failed at taking care of Him.
+They must have felt they failed in their mission from God to take care of Him, while they searched for him.
 Mary must have worried about how or what He would eat or drink, as a mother would.
 They must have looked everywhere and asked everyone, trying to describe him to anyone they stopped.
-“He’s about this tall…he was wearing this outfit…”
+“He’s about this tall…he was wearing this outfit…” I also think that in their grief they were consoled by God.

-Then they found Him, after 3 days, in the temple listening to the teachers and questioning them.
-When questioned by Mary and Joseph about his actions, He reminded them of the reality of Who He is and His mission.
+I think it must have taken a day’s journey to return back to Jerusalem, and another day to find him, to make that a total of 3 days.
+They found Him in the temple listening to the teachers and questioning them.
+I wonder if they heard about a little wise and charismatic boy preaching in the temple with authority and thought, “Jesus”.
+When He was found and questioned by Mary and Joseph about His actions, He reminded them of the reality of Who He is and His mission.

 I wonder what Mary thought about.
 Did she keep it in her heart to never forget what was to come?
 Did she keep it in her heart because she delighted in the works of God?
-Was it both?
+Did she wonder how she was going to help Him accomplish His mission.
+Was it everything?

 We often can get carried away with mundane things and forget what our mission is, that is, to do the good works which God has prepared beforehand; to walk in it, and we need a jolt sometimes to remember.
 Could this have been something similar?
 In any case, their joy must have been great to have found him.
 Jesus can always be found in His Father’s house.
-If you seek God, you will find Him.
+If you seek God, you will find Him, and your joy will be full.

 4. The Carrying of the Cross (John 19:17)